MicrosoftDocs/winrt-api/windows.devices.sensors/adaptivedimmingoptions_allowwhenexternaldisplayconnected.md

 ## -description

-Gets or sets whether screen dimming behavior is enabled when a user has connected an external monitor based on the user engagement state reported by the human presence sensor.
+Gets or sets whether screen dimming behavior based on the user engagement state reported by the human presence sensor is enabled when a user has connected an external monitor.

 ## -property-value